fieldtrip/website/tutorial/beamformer.md

 In the [Time-Frequency Analysis tutorial](/tutorial/timefrequencyanalysis) we identified strong oscillations in the beta band in a language paradigm.
 The goal of this section is to identify the sources responsible for producing this oscillatory activity.
 We will apply a beamformer technique.
 This is a spatially adaptive filter, allowing us to estimate the amount of activity at any given location in the brain.
 The inverse filter is based on minimizing the source power (or variance) at a given location, subject to 'unit-gain constraint'.
 This latter part means that, if a source had power of amplitude 1 and was projected to the sensors by the lead field, the inverse filter applied to the sensors should then reconstruct power of amplitude 1 at that location.
 Beam forming assumes that sources in different parts of the brain are not temporally correlated.

-The brain is divided in a regular three dimensional grid and the source strength for each grid point is computed.
+The brain is divided into a regular three dimensional grid and the source strength for each grid point is computed.
 The method applied in this example is termed Dynamical Imaging of Coherent Sources (DICS) and the estimates are calculated in the frequency domain (Gross ET al. 2001).
-Other beam-former methods rely on sources estimates calculated in the time domain, e.g. the Linearly Constrained Minimum Variance (LCMV) and Synthetic Aperture Magnetometry (SAM) methods (van Veen et al., 1997; Robinson and Cheyne, 1997).
+Other beamformer methods rely on sources estimates calculated in the time domain, e.g. the Linearly Constrained Minimum Variance (LCMV) and Synthetic Aperture Magnetometry (SAM) methods (van Veen et al., 1997; Robinson and Cheyne, 1997).
 These methods produce a 3D spatial distribution of the power of the neuronal sources.
 This distribution is then overlaid on a structural image of the subject's brain.
 Furthermore, these distributions of source power can be subjected to statistical analysis.
 It is always ideal to contrast the activity of interest against some control/baseline activity.
 Options for this will be discussed below, but it is best to keep this in mind when designing your experiment from the start, rather than struggle to find a suitable control/baseline after data collection.

 ## Procedure